Anika-Lakhani/bio-inspired/README.md

 ## Code Demo

-To familiarize yourself with the codebase, first watch the optional code demo at tinyurl.com/anika-bio-inspired (also linked in START-HERE.png in repo)
+To familiarize yourself with the codebase, first watch the optional code demo [here](tinyurl.com/anika-bio-inspired) (also linked in START-HERE.png in repo).

 ## Installation